-Date: 4 March 2010
+Date: 4 March 20XX

-RISK ASSESSMENT AND MANAGEMENT PROCEDURE Identify violent behaviour, e.g. kicking, biting, punching, running into, hair pulling, throwing objects, spitting, etc. Chair throwing, hitting and kicking furniture What factors contributed to this behaviour?
+RISK ASSESSMEN RISK ASSESSMENT AND MANAGEMENT PROCEDURE Identify violent behaviour, e.g. kicking, biting, punching, running into, hair pulling, throwing objects, spitting, etc. Chair throwing, hitting and kicking furniture What factors contributed to this behaviour?
 E.g. situation, triggers or any special conditions Last incident followed his causing disruption with other pupil, shouting at him, and when asked to move seats he started throwing the chair and kicking desk.
 Incidents becoming more frequent and more uncontrolled.
 Who is likely to be harmed?
 Staff and pupils What kinds of harm/injuries are likely to occur?
 Fractures, head injuries, bruising and soft tissue injuries

 Evidence of previous violent behaviours, incidents or actions 4th incident in 3 weeks, also numerous incidents of threatening and abusive language to other pupils.
-Measures Temporary exclusion already in place: Meeting with carer re behaviour management Measures required to reduce risk: Referral to Educational Psychologist (EP) le reduce riekt Support-worker to be provided during lesson time Training for s staff in de-escalation to echniques Emergency procedure to be put in place.
-Restraint procedure to be agreed and non-restraint alternative to be determined Information on procedure to be provided to all relevant staff.
-Estimate the level of risk, consider combination of likelihood and potential for harm - choose from the 3 adjustments.
-Risk estimate: Risk is High High - likely and potential for serious or major injury, e.g. fractures or multiple injuries Medium - likely and potential for minor injury, e.g. scratch or bruise Low - possible but unlikely or infrequent and potential for minor injury Measures to be actioned by: scale for mentation: Will level of risk be acceptable if measures are implemented?
-Education Officer (EO) to request EP referral and to feedback timescale to school ASAP Review of risk assessment to establish effect should be carried out within 2 weeks of all provisions being met.
-EO to put forward request for additional resources for full-time support worker ASAP EO to arrange training of all staff involved with Pupil Y Within 1 month Head Teacher to consult with staff and develop emergency procedure - taking advice from council specialists Before return from exclusion Appropriate emergency procedure should reduce risk to Medium but risk should be reduced further
+Measures already in place: Temporary exclusion Meeting with carer re behaviour management Measures required to reduce risk: Referral to Educational Psychologist (EP) to reduce risk.
+Support-work er to b e provided during g lesson time Training for s taff in o de-escalation tecl hniques Emergency procedure to be put in place.
+Restraint procedure to be agreed and non-restraint alternative to be determined ^{1.} Information on procedure to be provided to all relevant staff.
+Estimate the level of combination of likelih for harm - choose fro options.
+Risk estimate: Risk High - likely and potential for serious or major injury, e.g. fractures or multiple injuries Medium - likely and potential for minor injury, e.g. scratch or bruise Low - possible but unlikely or infrequent and potential for minor injury Measures to be action Timescale for implementation: Will level of risk be acceptable if measures are implemented?
+Education Officer (Education Officer (Education Officer (Education In Education In ASAP Review of risk assessment to establish effect should be carried out within 2 weeks of all provisions being met.
+EO to arrange trainir involved with Pupil Y Within 1 month Head Teacher to consult with staff and develop emergency procedure - taking advice from council specialists e return from sion Appropriate emergency procedure should reduce risk to Medium but risk should be reduced further

-Date for Review: At latest 5 May 2010
+Date for Review: At latest 5 May 20XX